 4. Try an Herbal Supplement for Your Australian Shepherd with Calming Herbs Like Chamomile, Passion Flower, Ginger Root or Valerian Root

 Many calming supplements exist for dogs that are palatable for dogs, easy-to-feed, and can help quickly relieve your australian shepherd’s stress and give a sense of safety and calm.
 Some supplements contain calming herbs like chamomile, passion flower, ginger root, and valerian root are a great option.
 Some products, such as this bacon flavored soft chew for dogs, contain all of the calming herbs in one.
+This calming chew is also available on Amazon.

 5. Experiment with a Pheromone Diffuser for Your Australian Shepherd